 - If the CH acknowledges that they registered the name, we reserve the right to pause the contest until a bonus is sent by the CH to the creative, or a refundable deposit is sent to SH (which would be payable to the creative if a different winner is selected).
 If the CH ends up picking the same name as winner, the deposit will be refunded back to the CH.
 Alternatively, if the CH is not interested in keeping the name, they have the option to transfer the domain to the Creative who submitted it to their contest.

 We will not make any exceptions to this policy.

-Our investigation in these matters can not be challenged, as it is impossible to independently verifying if a domain name was registered by the CH, because these registrations are done in third party websites.
+It is impossible to independently verifying if a domain name was registered by the CH, because these registrations are done in third party websites.